soos3d/Soliditool-solidity-utils-library/README.md

 #### findInt

-Function to find the index matching a int in an array.
-This function takes a int as a parameter and loops through an array of ints.
+Function to find the index matching an int in an array.
+This function takes an int as a parameter and loops through an array of ints.
-It then returns the index of the matching int (if it exists), or the 90909090 code if it does not exist.
+It then returns the index of the matching int (if it exists) or the 90909090 code if it does not exist.

 ```sol
     function findInt(int[] memory array, int _number) internal pure returns (uint) {